![]() Perseus, Slayer of Medusa, by jovial_cynic, 2008. Image freely copyable under a Creative Commons license. Some rights reserved. |

 VTK_DEBUG_SKIP_VISRTX_CHECK=1 /opt/ParaView-5.8.1-MPI-Linux-Python2.7-64bit/bin/paraview-mesa paraview & /opt/ParaView-4.3.1-Linux-64bit/bin/paraview &

-If you are logged in with ssh -X and have an X server running locally, just type "mathematica" in your shell to start the GUI.
-If you want to run it an X2Go remote desktop, the following startup command is necessary to avoid a Qt5 bug (or quirk):
+Version 13.1, which does not have the issue with the cursor, is also available as "mathematica.old".
+If you want to run the older Mathematica in an X2Go remote desktop, the following startup command is necessary to avoid a Qt5 bug (or quirk):

 QT_XCB_GL_INTEGRATION=none mathematica &

-/usr/local/miniconda3/bin/conda init
+/usr/local/miniconda3/bin/conda init conda activate base

 The above command modifies your .bashrc so Anaconda Python and its tools will be found ahead of others.
 This in turn enables you to use conda environments to install one or more collections of Python libraries to suit your own needs:

-conda create -n <name-of-your-environment> conda activate <name-of-your-environment>
+conda create -n <name-of-your-environment> python=<your-preferred-version> conda activate <name-of-your-environment>

 conda config --set auto_activate_base false